A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 to the equivalence class of the following fibrant span of homotopy finite spaces,

 (Here given $f\colon S \to \Bc$, then $i^*(f)=f\circ i$ and $j^*(f)=f\circ j$.)
-This allows us to define Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s} \colon \cob{d} \to \Vect$, as the composite functor,
+This allows us to define Quinn's finite total homotopy TQFT, $\FQp{\Bc}{s} \colon \cob{{n}} \to \Vect$, as the composite functor,

-This functor, $\FQp{\Bc}{s} \colon \cob{d} \to \Vect$, can be canonically given the structure of a symmetric monoidal functor, and hence of a TQFT.
+This functor, $\FQp{\Bc}{s} \colon \cob{{n}} \to \Vect$, can be canonically given the structure of a symmetric monoidal functor, and hence of a TQFT.

 In Section \ref{Classical Quinn}, we also show some properties of $\FQp{\Bc}{s}$, as we change $\Bc$.
-For instance, we show that $\FQp{\Bc}{s}$ depends only on the homotopy type of $\Bc$, up to natural isomorphisms, which fact is not immediate.
-Furthermore, given a homotopy finite space, $\Bc$, we have an action of the group, $\E(\Bc),$ of homotopy classes of homotopy equivalences of $\Bc,$ on the TQFTs $\FQp{\Bc}{s} \colon \cob{d} \to \Vect$, by natural isomorphisms.
-These are Theorems \ref{Th:changeB} and \ref{Thm:EB}.
+For instance, we show that $\FQp{\Bc}{s}$ depends only on the homotopy type of $\Bc$, up to natural isomorphisms, which, given that $\FQp{\Bc}{s}$ is not functorial in $\Bc$, is not immediate.
+Furthermore, given a homotopy finite space, $\Bc$, we have an action of the group, $\E(\Bc),$ of homotopy classes of homotopy equivalences of $\Bc,$ on the TQFTs $\FQp{\Bc}{s} \colon \cob{{n}} \to \Vect$, by natural isomorphisms.
+These are given in Theorems \ref{Th:changeB} and \ref{Thm:EB}.

 We will show, much later on, in Subsection \ref{Quinn for finite A}, how to calculate $\FQp{\Bc}{s}$, explicitly, in the case in which $\Bc$ is the classifying space of a strict $\infty$-groupoid, \cite{AraMetayer}, noting that such a structure is often, more classically, called an $\omega$-groupoid as in \cite{brown_higgins_sivera}, and is often considered (as we will do here) in its form as a crossed complex, in the sense of \cite{brown_higgins_sivera}.
-The cases for $\FQp{\Bc}{s}$ treated here, when $\Bc$ is the classifying space of a crossed complex, include that in which $\Bc$ is the classifying space of a finite 2-group, and are hence relevant for understanding discrete higher gauge theory, \cite{Companion,Morton_Picken_2groupactions_and_moduli}.
-The explicit formulae that we will give for the TQFTs derived from crossed complexes, via the special case of 2-groups / crossed modules, complement and generalise those of \cite{Martins_Porter}.
-The latter reference considered only invariants of closed manifolds derived from crossed complexes, however providing a homotopy interpretation of the Yetter homotopy 2-type TQFT \cite{Yetter,Porter} for the case of closed manifolds.
+The cases for $\FQp{\Bc}{s}$ treated here, when $\Bc$ is the classifying space of a crossed complex, include that in which $\Bc$ is the classifying space of a finite 2-group, and are therefore relevant for understanding discrete higher gauge theory, \cite{Companion,Morton_Picken_2groupactions_and_moduli}.
+The explicit formulae that we will give for the TQFTs derived from crossed complexes, via the special case of 2-groups / crossed modules, complement and generalise those of our earlier paper, \cite{Martins_Porter}.
+The latter reference considered only invariants of closed manifolds derived from crossed complexes, with cohomology classes, however providing a homotopy interpretation of the Yetter homotopy 2-type TQFT \cite{Yetter,Porter} for the case of closed manifolds.